 The bright red maraschino cherries used to top ice cream sundaes don’t turn that red naturally.
 Producers of canned maraschino cherries use artificial dyes to ensure that their canned cherries look bright red.

-The New York Times recently reported that some Brooklyn bees that sampled the cherry juice produced at a nearby maraschino cherry factory began to turn red and produce scarlet-colored honey.
+The New York Times reported that some Brooklyn bees that sampled the cherry juice produced at a nearby maraschino cherry factory began to turn red and produce scarlet-colored honey.
 When beekeepers investigated, they learned that the bees — and their honey — were full of Red Dye No. 40, the dye used by the factory to artificially color their maraschino cherries.

 Summer is fresh cherry season, but you can find canned, frozen and dried cherries throughout the year.
 While many people associate cherries with sweetness, tart cherries are often used in a variety of recipes, including traditional cherry pie.
 Tart cherries are usually canned or sold as cherry pie filling.